RedisLabs/redislabs-docs/themes/docdock/exampleSite/content/create-page/page-slide.md

 As both horizontal and vertical slides are supported by reveal.js each has it's own unique delimiter.

-To denote the start of a horizontal slide simply add the following delimiter in your Markdown:
+To denote the start of a horizontal slide simply add the following delimiter (dashes) in your Markdown:

 	---

-To denote the start of a vertical slide simply add the following delimiter in your Markdown:
+To denote the start of a vertical slide simply add the following delimiter (underscores) in your Markdown:

 	___